SVA-SE/learnr/beginners.md

 ## Learning obejctives

-This course will teach you the basic of data analysis in R. We will teach the following concepts:
+This course will teach you the basics of data management and  analysis in R. We will teach the following concepts:

 * What is data in R?
 Why isn't it just a spreadsheet like in Stata?
-    * Dataframes, vectors, lists and more !
+    * Dataframes, vectors, lists and more!
 * How to open data in R from other software
     * Stata, SAS, excel, .csv
 * Basic data cleaning and manipulation
     * Merging, appending
 	* corrections to data
 	* Generating new variables in a dataset
-* Running and interpreting the output from basic statistical tests and models in R.
+* Implimenting and interpreting the output from basic statistical tests and models in R.
 	* How does the output compare to Stata's output?
 * Plotting in R
-	* Generating plots using base plotting and ggplot
+	* Generating plots using base plotting and ggplot2
 	* Mapping in R, point maps, riskmaps, spatiotemporal map movies

 ## Prerequisites (150 words)

-You want to learn R.
+Interest in learning to use R!
+We will use examples that are related to data summary analysis and plotting in veterinary epidemiology.
+Therefore we expect that you have a knowledge of basic statistics.

 ## Target audicience

+You are a person who deals with data managment and data analysis.

+We expect that you have either:

+* never used R before
+* use R for specific tasks that are not possible in Stata, SAS or Excel but you prefer to work in one of those software.

+This course is for epidemiologists and students in epidemiology that would like to incorporte R into their work.

 ## History of workshop

-- Have you offered the ws before
+- This will be the first time this workshop is being offered.
+We have given a similar format course on the use of R at the Swedish veterinary institute (SVA).

 ## WS specification